abilandz/PH8124/Lecture_6/Lecture_6.md

 4:test TEST Test 11test test
 ````

-We can easily inverse the pattern search, when we need to print all lines in a file which do not contain the pattern 'test', by using the flag '-v':
+We can easily inverse the pattern search when we need to print all lines in a file that do not contain the pattern 'test' by using the flag '-v':

 ```bash
 grep -v "test" grepExample.txt
 ```

-Now only the lines which do not contain the pattern 'test' are printed on the screen:
+Now, only the lines that do not contain the pattern 'test' are printed on the screen:

 ```
 TeST1 TEST1 TESt1 TEST1 TEST1
 TeST2 TEST2 TEsT2 TEST2 tEST2
 ```

-When we need case insensitive search, we can use the flag '-i':
+When we need case-insensitive search, we can use the flag '-i':

 ```bash
 grep -i "test" grepExample.txt
 ```

-This prints all lines in the file which contain all case insensitive variants of pattern 'test', e.g. 'TEST', 'Test', 'tEsT, etc:
+This prints all lines in the file which contain all case-insensitive variants of pattern 'test', e.g. 'TEST', 'Test', 'tEsT, etc.:

 ```
 TEST Test test 11test test22